The Nubian Flapshell Turtle | South Sudan & Uganda

 SUMMARY

 Africa’s rarest turtle is an enigma.
-The last known individual in captivity died in 2009 in the US, and no turtles have been spotted in the wild for the last 25 years until the resend rediscovery 2019.
+The last known individual in captivity died in 2009 in the US, and no turtles have been spotted in the wild for the last 25 years until the recent rediscovery 2019.
 Nubian flapshell turtles (Cyclanorbis elegans) can reach a shell length of up to 80 cm (31.5 inches), which makes it the largest species by far in the genus of flapshell turtles.
 Based on current data (Diagne T.2010, Luiselli L. 2011), the Nubian flapshell turtle is in great danger of becoming extinct soon.
 Turtle Island has made it one of its primary goals to help prevent the extinction of this magnificent species.

 HOW BIG IS THE THREAT?